crhall-writing/crhall-writing.github.io/_poems/ghosts.md

 every dream once dreamt.
 one day, when I’m no longer
 some imposter, maybe then
-I’ll feel something other than dread
+I’ll feel something more than dread